BetonQuest/BetonQuest/docs/Tutorials/Tools/Setting-up-VSCode.md

 In this step we will install VSCode on your computer.

-_Step 1:_ [Download the right version of Visual Studio Code](https://code.visualstudio.com/download) for your operating system from their website. for your operating system.
+_Step 1:_ [Download the right version of Visual Studio Code](https://code.visualstudio.com/download) for your operating system from their website for your operating system.

 ---